 “Steve Rae’s personal determination to improve our process safety practices across industries around the world in order to help stop incidents like Piper Alpha from ever happening again is what makes him an everyday hero.
 I’m looking forward to learning from his unique insights in the Trevor Kletz lecture.

 “Hazards 30 is one of many activities we do at IChemE that is part of our commitment to keep the industry and society safe by promoting good practice in process safety and helping businesses to ensure their operations are as safe as possible.”

 Joining Rae and Kerin are top industry leaders, including Maureen Wood from the Major Accident Hazards Bureau (MAHB), a special unit in Italy dedicated to assisting the European Commission in its efforts to prevent potential major industrial accidents.

 Jo Nettleton, Deputy Director, Radioactive Substances and Installations Regulation at the Environment Agency, UK and Margaret Donnan, Chair Advisory Board, IChemE Safety Centre, Australia, will also give keynote speeches.

 Sponsor and exhibition spaces are available to interested parties.
 Registration is open now and the full programme can be viewed at www.icheme.org/hazards30.

-*NB: Following recommendations from UK Government about COVID-19 (coronavirus), Hazards 30 has now been rescheduled to take place from 30 November - 2 December 2020, still at Manchester Central.
+*NB: Following recommendations from UK Government about COVID-19 (coronavirus), Hazards 30 has now been rescheduled to take place as a virtual event from 26-27 November.

 For more information please contact: